 “There are also some unique SEC rules that apply to the audits of broker-dealers,” Franzel noted.

 The PCAOB plans to continue its interim inspection program to provide information for a permanent inspection program for brokers and dealers to protect the public interest and investors.
 This year, the PCAOB intends to inspect approximately 40 firms and approximately 60 audits.
 Through 2013, the PCAOB plans to inspect approximately 100 audit firms and 170 audits to have a better cross-section of firms and provide information for different types of brokers and dealers.
 The interim program will continue beyond 2013, until rules for a permanent inspection program take effect.

-"While the results of these initial inspections cannot be generalized to all securities broker and dealer audits and represent only a small portion of the inspections planned for the interim program, the nature and extent of the findings are of concern to the board," said board chair James Doty in a statement.
+“While the results of these initial inspections cannot be generalized to all securities broker and dealer audits and represent only a small portion of the inspections planned for the interim program, the nature and extent of the findings are of concern to the board,” said PCAOB Chairman James R. Doty in a statement.

 Armed with information from the interim program, the board will be in a better position to determine the objectives, nature and frequency of inspections for audit firms; to decide on possible exemptions from oversight; and to justify those determinations and decisions, Hanson noted.
 The PCAOB’s original goal was to propose rules governing the scope and elements of a permanent program in 2013.

 Three of the 10 firms whose audits were inspected were already subject to PCAOB inspection because they audited public companies.
 Seven were newly subject to inspection under the interim inspection program.
 Hanson noted the findings were reminiscent of when some auditing firms were first subject to inspection by the newly created PCAOB nearly a decade ago.